UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_21.md

 We can use it in our operations as well.

-`axis=1` refers to the calculation being done for a row, across multiple columns, whereas `axis=0` (which is the default for aggregation verbs) refers to the calculation for a column, across multiple rows.
+`axis=1` refers to the calculation being done for each row, across multiple columns, whereas `axis=0` (which is the default for aggregation verbs) refers to the calculation for each column, across multiple rows.

 ---